bevyengine/bevy/release-content/migration-guides/x11-no-longer-default.md

 ---
-title: "X11 no longer enabled by default."
+title: "X11 is no longer enabled by default"
 pull_requests: [21158]
 ---